jfcloutier/karma_system/design_notes/beliefs.md

 A CA, by definition, observes its umwelt (via predictions and prediction errors).
 The umwelt is composed of lower-level CAs.
 The CAs and their umwelts form a hierarchy.

-Observations in a given time frame are considered synchronous, as are the beliefs derived in the time frame.
+Observations in a given timeframe are considered synchronous, as are the beliefs derived in the timeframe.

 A CA derives its beliefs from noticing quantities, trends, endings etc. in its umwelt.
 What it observes are the (accumulating, trending, ending) beliefs, past and present, of its "child" CAs.
 The CA makes its own, more abstract beliefs available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of beliefs about beliefs about beliefs etc.